-In Kirkjubæjarklaustur, a small town between between Vík and Höfn, in the middle of a wide field you can find the spectacular Kirkjugólf (Church Floor), a natural pavement of basalt similar to the Giant’s Causeway in Ireland.
-During the summer the field is a rich and vibrant green that is contrasted by the harsh mountains in the backgound.
+In Kirkjubæjarklaustur, a small town between Vík and Höfn, in the middle of a wide field you can find the spectacular Kirkjugólf (Church Floor), a natural pavement of basalt similar to the Giant’s Causeway in Ireland.
+During the summer the field is a rich and vibrant green that is contrasted by the harsh mountains in the background.
 It’s a truly special area.

 Take a Dip in the Myvatn Nature Baths

 The Blue Lagoon is the big kahuna of hot springs in Iceland but there are several others that are worth your time.
-Our favourite hot spring was the Myvatn Nature Baths in the North-East of the country.
+Our favorite hot spring was the Myvatn Nature Baths in the North-East of the country.
 Much smaller than the Blue Lagoon, these nature baths feel far more in-tune with nature and are much less crowded than their southern big-brother.
 You can sit along the natural rock edges and look out over the expanse of the landscape while kids will love splashing in toasty waters.